 The Healthy Living Community floors provide a common space for students interested in living in an environment free of alcohol, tobacco, and other harmful substances.
 These communities also encourage students to maintain a lifestyle that supports academic success, personal development, a sense of community, and overall wellness.
 Residents will have the ability to further define and promote wellness within their hall community through a variety of programmatic opportunities offered by Residential Life and the Office of Health Promotions.
 Located in various residence halls, this community is open to all class years.

 The Honors House is sponsored by the Morrissey College of Arts and Sciences.
-It houses 100 first-year Honors students in Medeiros Hall on Upper Campus and space is also reserved for upper class students on Lower Campus.
-Preference is given to students in the Morrissey College of Arts and Sciences honors program but, based on availability, can often accommodate interested students in the Carroll School of Management honors program.
-Faculty lectures, cultural, and academic sponsored events are held in this residence hall throughout the year.
+It houses sophomores, juniors, and seniors in 66 Commonwealth Avenue and Gabelli Hall.
+Preference is given to students in the Morrissey College of Arts and Sciences honors program, and based on availability, can often accommodate interested students in the Carroll School of Management honors program.
+Faculty lectures, cultural, and academic sponsored events are held in these residence halls throughout the year.